seedstack/website/content/docs/business/manual/repository/index.md

 Customer customer = customerRepo.load(customerId);
 ```

-# Custom Repository

-If you need additional methods, you can still create a custom repository.
-In order to do that, you have to create
+## Explicit repository

+If the default repository doesn't fit your needs, you can create an explicit one.
+To do so using the Business framework
-an interface which will be located in your aggregate package and an implementation which will be located in the
+you must first create an interface which extends `GenericRepository`.
+This interface will be located in your Aggregate
+package, along other domain objects belonging to this Aggregate.
+Then create an implementation class in the infrastructure
+layer, using one of the four following options:

+* Extend the `Base...Repository` class for a specific persistence technology (for instance `BaseJpaRepository` for creating
+a JPA repository).
+* Extend the `BaseRepository` class.
+You must implement the `doLoad()`, `doDelete()`, `doPersist()` and `doSave()` methods
+in this case.
+* Implement the `Repository` interface.
+You must implement the `load()`, `delete()`, `persist()` and `save()` methods in
+this case.
+* Simply annotate any class with the `@DomainRepository` annotation.
+In this case, you won't be able to use helpers and
+tools from the framework.

+In all cases you must implement your Repository interface.
+With the three first options (technology-specific base class,
+base class and interface), you have to provide two generic parameters with respectively the type of the Aggregate root
+and the type of the Aggregate root identifier.

-infrastructure layer.
-Custom repository can be injected in the same way as default repository through the generic
+An explicit repository can be injected like a default one (with the `Repository` interface) or with its own interface:
-Repository interface or through your own interface, as describe above.

 ```
 @Inject